GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    [Default is no outline].

 #.
 Rounded versus straight rectangle.
 By specifying a corner radius with **+r**\ *radius*
-   you can round the corners [No rounding].
+   you can round the corners [Default is no rounding].

 #.
 Inner frame.
 A secondary, inner frame outline may be added as well with the modifier
    **+i**\ [[*gap*/]\ *pen*].
 The default pen is a solid, 0.25p black pen, with a default